 • Adjustments for tenant default and recovery

-These reconciliations land after the year-end and after the relevant quarterly updates have been submitted.
-The correct treatment is not to amend a closed quarterly update.
-Adjustments of this nature go through the end-of-period statement and final declaration for the relevant tax year, where the year-as-a-whole position is finalised.
-If the reconciliation arrives so late that the final declaration has already been filed, the next year's quarterly update or final declaration carries the adjustment with a brief note in the accounting record explaining the timing.
+These reconciliations land after the year-end, once the relevant quarterly updates are already submitted.
+Do not amend a closed quarterly update for them.
+Adjustments of this kind go through the end-of-period statement and final declaration for the relevant tax year, where the year as a whole is finalised.
+If a reconciliation arrives so late that you have already filed the final declaration, carry the adjustment into the next year's quarterly update or final declaration, with a brief note in the accounting record explaining the timing.

-Void periods (no rent collected, agent management fees continuing) appear on the monthly statement as a £0 income line with continuing expense lines.
-The MTD quarterly update records £0 income for that property in the void month and the actual expense figures.
-There is no requirement to write a separate explanation or flag the void to HMRC; the quarterly figures show it directly.
+Void periods (no rent collected, agent management fees continuing) show on the monthly statement as a £0 income line with the expense lines still running.
+Your MTD quarterly update records £0 income for that property in the void month plus the actual expense figures.
+You do not need to write a separate explanation or flag the void to HMRC; the quarterly figures show it directly.

 Where your accountant fits via the Agent Services Account

-Engaging an accountant on the MTD ITSA side is operationally distinct from engaging a letting agent on the property side.
-The letting agent is your property-management agent, authorised by the letting agreement to act on the property.
-The accountant is your tax agent, authorised by HMRC's Agent Services Account to file your returns.
+Engaging an accountant on the MTD ITSA side is a separate thing from engaging a letting agent on the property side.
+Your letting agent is your property-management agent, authorised by the letting agreement to act on the property.
+Your accountant is your tax agent, authorised by HMRC's Agent Services Account to file your returns.

-The ASA authorisation flow runs landlord-side: the accountant generates an authorisation request, HMRC emails the landlord a link to the gov.uk authorisation portal, the landlord logs in via Government Gateway and approves the accountant for MTD ITSA specifically.
-The accountant can then receive the agent statements (forwarded by the landlord, or via direct read-only access to the letting agent's portal if the agent permits it), categorise the figures into the MTD update structure, and submit on the landlord's behalf.
+The ASA authorisation flow runs through you: the accountant generates an authorisation request, HMRC emails you a link to the gov.uk authorisation portal, and you log in via Government Gateway and approve the accountant for MTD ITSA specifically.
+From there, the accountant receives the agent statements (you forward them, or give read-only access to the letting agent's portal if the agent allows it), categorises the figures into the MTD update structure, and submits on your behalf.

-The full ASA authorisation walkthrough is on our companion ASA page.
-The summary for letting-agent landlords is that the ASA route is what lets the accountant absorb the agent-statement-to-MTD-update workload, leaving the landlord with portfolio-level decisions and the final-declaration sign-off.
+Our ASA authorisation walkthrough covers that handshake in full.
+The short version for letting-agent landlords: the ASA route is what lets your accountant absorb the agent-statement-to-MTD-update workload, leaving you with the portfolio-level decisions and the final-declaration sign-off.

 Setting it up before April 2026

-1. Confirm with each letting agent that they can provide an itemised monthly statement in either CSV or a structured PDF that exports cleanly to your software of choice.
-Verbal "yes" is insufficient, ask for a sample export.
+1. Confirm with each letting agent that they can give you an itemised monthly statement, in either CSV or a structured PDF that exports cleanly to your software of choice.
+A verbal "yes" is not enough; ask for a sample export.

-2. Pick MTD-compatible software that accepts your agent's export format directly (no manual re-keying).
-The HMRC compatible-software list is the boundary; the agent integration is the practical filter.
+2. Pick MTD-compatible software that accepts your agent's export format directly, with no manual re-keying.
+The HMRC compatible-software list sets the boundary; the agent integration is the practical filter.

-3. Engage an accountant via the Agent Services Account if your portfolio crosses two or more agents, or if your time cost of monthly categorisation exceeds the accountant fee.
+3. Engage an accountant via the Agent Services Account if your portfolio spans two or more agents, or if the time you would spend on monthly categorisation costs more than the fee.

-4. Set up the digital-records discipline at least one full quarter before April 2026, so the first MTD quarter is a continuation, not a new system.
+4. Get the digital-records discipline running at least one full quarter before April 2026, so your first MTD quarter is a continuation, not a brand-new system.

-5. Run a parallel month: take the agent's January 2026 statement and map it into your MTD software as if it were a real quarterly contribution.
-Surface any data-flow gaps before they bite in April.
+5. Run a parallel month: take the agent's January 2026 statement and map it into your MTD software as though it were a real quarterly contribution.
+That surfaces any data-flow gaps before they bite in April.

-The landlords who arrive at April 2026 with a letting-agent portfolio set up correctly are not the ones who started in March, they are the ones who started by autumn 2025.
-The lead time on agent-side data exports, software selection, and accountant authorisation is six to nine months, not six to nine weeks.
+The landlords who reach April 2026 with a letting-agent portfolio set up properly are not the ones who started in March, they are the ones who started by autumn 2025.
+The lead time on agent-side data exports, software selection and accountant authorisation is six to nine months, not six to nine weeks.

-For the overarching MTD ITSA picture (the six headline changes for residential landlords), the bucket pillar at our MTD ITSA overview for residential landlords is the starting point.
-For the threshold-test mechanic, our MTD ITSA qualifying-income test page walks the gross-only rule with worked figures.
-For joint owners with a letting agent, the cross-link is our joint-owner quarterly filing mechanics page.
-For the accountant-via-ASA layer, our ASA authorisation walkthrough covers the landlord-side handshake step by step.
-For the NRL interaction, our NRL scheme letting-agents quarterly returns page covers the withholding side.
+For the big-picture view of the six headline changes for residential landlords, start with our MTD ITSA overview for residential landlords.
+To pin down whether you are even in scope, our MTD ITSA qualifying-income test page works through the gross-only rule with figures.
+If you own jointly with a letting agent in the middle, our joint-owner quarterly filing mechanics page covers running two cycles side by side.
+To authorise an accountant, our ASA authorisation walkthrough takes you through the handshake step by step.
+And if your agent withholds tax because you live abroad, our NRL scheme letting-agents quarterly returns page covers the withholding side.

-Source authority for the positions on this page: gov.uk MTD ITSA use-the-service guidance, HMRC compatible-software list, HMRC Property Income Manual (PIM) for the SA105 expense categorisation framework, and house position §19.13 (Wave 4 letting-agent extension, locked 2026-05-23) as the internal tie-breaker.
+The positions here draw on gov.uk MTD ITSA use-the-service guidance, the HMRC compatible-software list, and the HMRC Property Income Manual (PIM) for the SA105 expense categorisation framework.